jakeramaer/single-shot-human-reconstruction-2022/README.md

 - The input being a single  mp4 file.
 - The output being a set of either 3D meshes or point clouds, ideally one for each frame.

 I've worked previously with ONet, PIFu and NeRF networks.
 PIFuHD was my initial first guess at a potential solution to this question as it was trained for high-detail human reconstruction (including clothing).
-However, it is always worth a trip to google scholar to check the forward citations.
-Through this I was able to find ICON, released in Feb 2022.
+However, it is always worth a trip to google scholar to check forward citations.
+Through this I was able to find ICON (code released in Feb 2022).
 My reasons for selecting ICON as my chosen solution are as follows:
 - ICON has a full, well documented codebase, with access to a plug-and-play Colab notebook for easy testing.
 - The ICON paper demonstrates results that consistently outperform PIFu / PIFuHD, with particularly better generalisation to dramatic / athletic poses through use of local (rather than global) features.